BreadCircuses/Python-Spirograph/README.md

 # Python-Spirograph

-Recreated my favorite childhood toy with simple nested Python loops
+Here I'm recreating my favorite childhood toy with simple nested Python loops

-These little scripts create a pane and draw geometric shapes, like a spirograph.
+These little scripts create a pane and draw geometric shapes on it, like a spirograph.

 ## You will get the following: